 - About Ashtarak

 - Cultural Things to Do in Ashtarak

 - The Wonderful Bridges of Ashtarak

 - Caves and Settlements near Ashtarak You Can Hike To

 - Ride a Horse at Ayrudzi Riding Club

-- Visit Ashtarak Gastro and Vineyards
+- Visit Ashtarak Gastro and Wine Yards

-- Where to stay in Ashtarak
+- Places to Eat in Ashtarak (+ Cooking Classes)

-- Where to Eat in Ashtarak
+- Where to Stay in Ashtarak

 Travelers usually pass Ashtarak to go to Aragats Mountain, Byurakan Observatory, and Amberd Fortress; however, we highly recommend them to include Ashtarak on their bucket list because of the many things they can do there that will truly amaze them as they did us.